davidkastner/pyQMMM/docs/getting_started.rst

 What is included?
 ^^^^^^^^^^^^^^^^^
-CADDKit is built as both a library and a collection of pre-built scripts.
+pyQMMM is built as both a library and a collection of pre-built scripts.
 The scripts are prepared to accelerate data processesing and automation of calculations.
 If a script is not already included for procedure, many of the functions may be useful in building a procedure.